In this article

 “Made a list of all persons we had harmed, and became willing to make amends to them all.”

-It’s one thing to face the damage created by alcoholism with yourself and your Higher Power or God.
-You did this during your moral inventory.
-Even admitting to someone who can relate is easier than discussing things with the people you’ve harmed.
+It’s one thing to face the damage created by alcoholism with yourself and your Higher Power or God — you did this during your moral inventory.
+Even admitting to someone who can relate is easier than discussing things with those you’ve harmed.